enterprise-contract/enterprise-contract-controller/README.md

 > Enterprise Contract is now called Conforma.
 However, because changing the CRD and controller name would have a large impact, we're not going to rename them at this stage.

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
+You'll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster